pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 ### Benchmark Model

-This project will use ssd_mobilenet_v1_coco pre-trained detection models [9] as the transfer learning base for the Dummy Card Detection Model.
+This project will use ssd_mobilenet_v1_coco pre-trained detection models[[7]](#ref) as the transfer learning base for the Dummy Card Detection Model.
 The performance of ssd_mobilenet_v1_coco is 21 mAP which is the subset of the MSCOCO evaluation protocol.
-However, the most popular metric uses for evaluating the quality of object detection is Mean Average Precision (mAP) on the protocol of the PASCAL VOC Challenge 2007 .
+However, the most popular metric uses for evaluating the quality of object detection is Mean Average Precision (mAP) on the protocol of the PASCAL VOC Challenge 2007[[8]](#ref).
 Therefore, this project benchmark model will base on the PASCAL VOC 2007 metrics and to match the benchmark model fairly with benchmark model.

-The benchmark model is Dat Tran's Raccoon detector [8] performance at the best score of 0.8 mAP@0.5IOU.
+The benchmark model is Dat Tran's Raccoon detector[[9]](#ref) performance at the best score of 0.8 mAP@0.5IOU.
 The Raccoon detector uses 160 images for training and 40 images for evaluation.
 The Dummy Card detector model is expected to score at 0.8 mAP@0.5IOU as same as the Raccoon detector but use 900 images for training and 100 images for evaluating.

 ### Evaluation Metrics